The problem is that Medicare is complex, with plans and parts and regulations and enrollment periods... it's a lot.

 Ideal Client Profile for an MA Plan

 One nice thing about MA plans is that there aren't underwriting questions.
-As long as you don't have ESRD, it doesn't matter what your weight is, if you smoke, or anything else.
+It doesn't matter what your weight is, if you smoke, or anything else.

 The ideal client profile for an MA plan is someone who: